-13 In the original paper, two different scales for embodied cultural capital were assumed.
+&lt;sup>8 In the original paper, two different scales for embodied cultural capital were assumed.
 Item selection in TwinLife does not allow for a calculation of two subscales.
-Therefore, we suggest considering an overall score, representing overall "embodied cultural capital" after carefully inspecting dimensionality and reliability of the overall scale empirically.
+Therefore, the authors suggest considering an overall score, representing overall "embodied cultural capital" after carefully inspecting dimensionality and reliability of the overall scale empirically.